Skip to main content

 If you are using a CDN:

-• If all of your traffic goes through your CDN, we only need the CDN logs.
+• If all your traffic goes through your CDN, we only need the CDN logs.

 • If part of your traffic goes directly to your website and is not recorded by the CDN, we need your web server logs and the CDN logs.